Napir-Asu: Manufacture

+Inscription

 On the fringed skirt of this statue, the names of the queen and the great gods of Susa are engraved in Elamite cuneiform.
 There is a ring on the queen's left hand, which is probably her wedding ring.
 On the skirt of this statue and in the language of the queen, a curse is written:I, Napir-Asu, wife of Untash-Napirisha.
 He who would seize my statue, who would smash it, who would destroy its inscription, who would erase my name, may he be smitten by the curse of Napirisha, of Kiririsha, and of Inshushinak, that his name shall become extinct, that his offspring be barren, that the forces of Beltiya, the great goddess, shall sweep down on him.
-This is Napir-Asu's offering.The statue is held in the Louvre collections.
-In 1993 the statue, alongside other works from the Louvre, was loaned to the Metropolitan Museum of Art for exhibition.
-It is recognised as a masterpiece of Elamite art.
+This is Napir-Asu's offering.